-\textbf{Effects of Thoughts Correction.} Based on the validation dataset constructed in Section \ref{methodology_dataset_construction}, we evaluate the correction performance of \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B}.
-The correct thought generated by DeepSeek-R1 serves as the ground truth.
-We input the instruction (including previous trajectory thoughts and observations, if available) and the unsafe thought to be corrected, then collect the outputs from \textit{Thought-Aligner-1.5B}, \textit{Thought-Aligner-7B}, and the original base models Qwen2.5-1.5B-Instruct and Qwen2.5-7B-Instruct.
-We then project the embedding vectors of all outputs into a 2D semantic space, as shown in Figure \ref{toolemu_semantic}.
-The visualization reveals clear shifts in semantic distribution before and after correction.
-The outputs generated by \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B} align closely with the ground truth distribution, demonstrating their effectiveness in correcting unsafe thoughts.
+\textbf{Effects of Thoughts Correction.} Based on the validation dataset constructed in Section \ref{methodology_dataset_construction}, we evaluate the correction performance of \textit{Thought-Aligner-1.5B/7B}.
+We take the manually validated correct thought as ground truth.
+For each example, we provide the instruction, prior thoughts and observations (when available), and the unsafe thought as input.
+We then collect the corresponding outputs from \textit{Thought-Aligner-1.5B/7B} and the original base models Qwen2.5-1.5B/7B-Instruct.
+We then apply t-SNE \cite{maaten2008visualizing} to project the embedding vectors of all outputs into a 2D semantic space, as shown in Figure~\ref{toolemu_semantic}.
+The visualization reveals a clear shifts in semantic distribution before and after correction: Outputs from \textit{Thought-Aligner-1.5B/7B} cluster near the ground-truth distribution, demonstrating their effectiveness in correcting unsafe thoughts.